Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 This is the moment the relationship either deepens — or fractures.

-When the Relationship With Ourselves Becomes Distorted
+When Self-Relationship Becomes Distorted

 A distorted self-relationship doesn’t feel dramatic.
+It feels normal.

 These are not personality traits.
+They are adaptations.

 Why Awareness Alone Doesn’t Change the Pattern